What Is a Track?

 - COMM 4230 Information Technology in Finance

-COMM 4780 Quantitative Finance Seminar–This course, which would be a new capstone course for the track, is intended to be case- or project-oriented.
+COMM 4780 Quantitative Finance Seminar–This course is intended to be case- or project-oriented.
 Group work will capitalize on the likely different quantitative skills of the students.

 In addition to the nine (9) required credit hours, students must complete one of the following courses: